tailor-platform/function/packages/kysely-tailordb/README.md

 ## Usage

-You should install [`@tailor-platform/function-types`](https://www.npmjs.com/package/@tailor-platform/function-types) with `@tailor-platform/function-kysely-tailordb` as you will need the types to use the dialect.
+We recommend installing [@tailor-platform/function-types](https://www.npmjs.com/package/@tailor-platform/function-types) along with @tailor-platform/function-kysely-tailordb, as you’ll need these types to use the dialect effectively.

 ```sh
 npm install -D @tailor-platform/function-types